Cultivating the seeds of serenity and wisdom

 How much does it cost?
 How can I sign up?

 The base price is 110 euros, but it is also possible to pay more or less than this.
-You may sign up by paying the registration fee and filling in the registration form.
+Retreat is full, but you can sign up to the waiting list by filling in the registration form.
+Don’t pay the registration fee.
 More information about the price, registration and other details.